microsoft/vscode-docs/docs/languages/markdown.md

 Working with Markdown in Visual Studio Code can be pretty fun and there are a number of Markdown specific features that will help you be more productive.

 ## Markdown Preview
 Open any Markdown file and press `kb(workbench.action.markdown.togglePreview)` in the editor to toggle between the code and a preview of the Markdown file.
-You can view the preview side-by-side with the file you are editing and see changes reflected in real time as you edit.
+You can view the preview side-by-side with the file you are editing and see changes reflected in real-time as you edit.

 Here is an example with a very simple file.